eOnofri04/AlphaStructures.jl/docs/src/delaunay.md

 A special situation is not defined for Delaunay triangulation: if ``d+2`` or more points lies on the same ``d``-circumball (assuming no other point is inside of it) then the Delaunay triangulation is not unique since more than one complex could be built between them.
 A simple example is when a 2-dimensional square.
 Here all the four vertices are on the circumcircle of the square and therefore for each choice of a diagonal we will have a legal Delaunay triangulation.

 ![delaunay](./images/delaunay.png)
-> **Figure 1:** Delaunay Triangulation of the black sites.
+> **Figure 1:** Delaunay Triangulation of the blue sites.
 In red its corresponding circumcenters.

 This particular situation led us to consider the set ``S`` made of points in a general position.